-If the ongoing Phase III clinical trials of PEG-Intron in malignant melanoma and chronic myelogenous leukemia demonstrate an improved side effect profile compared to unmodified INTRON A, we anticipate that higher doses of PEG-Intron may be used, as compared to unmodified INTRON A. This could lead to increased efficacy, as well as permit the use of PEG-Intron for additional indications or usage.
+If the ongoing Phase III clinical trials of PEG-Intron in malignant melanoma and chronic myelogenous leukemia demonstrate not only that the product is effective, but also that it has an improved side effect profile compared to unmodified INTRON A, we anticipate that higher doses of PEG-Intron may be used, as compared to unmodified INTRON A. The ability to administer higher doses of alpha-interferon could lead to increased efficacy, as well as permit the use of PEG-Intron for additional indications or usage.
 Published data from a Phase I clinical trial of PEG-Intron in various cancer types showed that some patients who previously did not respond to unmodified INTRON A treatment did respond to PEG-Intron.
 In that trial, PEG-Intron was administered once per week as opposed to up to five times per week, which is a typical therapy regimen using unmodified INTRON A, and we expect that the once per week dosing regimen may be used in treating various cancer types.